martintc/Game-tracker/README.md

 ----------------
 Changelog:

+0.2: Row 3 should now be working for all entries.
+Hopefully.

 0.1: Currently the program can properly fill out the first 2 rows of the database design.
 Working on row 3.